Doom in the Age of the Anthropocene? Parsons Faculty Member Timon McPhearson Envisions a Brighter Future

-Many scientists have said that sometime in the 1950s, Earth entered a new geological age, the Anthropocene.
-The new epoch, they claim, began when human activities started to have a significant global impact on Earth’s geology and ecosystems.
+Many scientists claim that sometime in the 1950s, Earth entered a new geological age, the Anthropocene.
+The new epoch began when human activities started to have a significant and irreversible impact on Earth’s geology and ecosystems.

 The dominant narrative around the Anthropocene verges on the apocalyptic: At best, a depleted Earth biosphere threatens humanity’s progress and potential; at worst, it threatens its very existence.